ftravers/datomic-tutorial/README.md

 GIT TAG: parent-child-modeling

-So now we've stuffed some parent/child data into the DB, lets see how to get it out in a nice way.
+Now that we have some parent/child data in the DB, lets see how to query and display it nicely.

 ## Querying Parent Child Data<a id="sec-3-3" name="sec-3-3"></a>